 - a public body at local, regional, or national level

-- a social partner or other representative of working life, including chambers of commerce, craft/professional associations, and trade unions
+- a social partner or other representative of working life, including chambers, craft, professional associations, trade unions and research institutes

 - a foundation

-- a school/institute/educational centre (at any level, from primary school to upper secondary education, and including vocational education and adult education)
+- a school, institute, or educational centre (at any level, from primary school to upper The Turing Scheme Programme Guide 2023 to 2024 13 secondary education, and including vocational education and adult education)